City Baking Guide

 Winter

-Indoor heating can drop humidity sharply.
-Covered rests and hydration support prevent dry crumb.
+Indoor heating can drop humidity sharply, so covered rests and hydration support prevent dry crumb better than many Laramie bakers expect.

 Spring

-Weather swings can shift proof pace and flour absorption from day to day.
+Weather swings can shift proof pace and flour absorption from day to day, so smaller liquid changes are safer than full recipe rewrites.

 Summer

-Warm kitchens speed fermentation, so dough can reach target volume earlier than expected.
+Warm kitchens speed fermentation, so dough can reach target volume earlier than expected, especially in sourdough and enriched dough.

 Fall

-Dense seasonal bakes need earlier center checks and full cooling before slicing.
+Dense seasonal bakes need earlier center checks and full cooling before slicing so the crumb can fully set.

 Baking Classes in Laramie, Wyoming